4 Things You Shouldn't Be Afraid To Do When Scaling Your Business Up

-There are hundreds of questions to answer.
-How to generate revenue to sustain the growth?
-Are the goals aligned with the company's purpose?
-How many staff to add and which departments?
+For instance: How to generate revenue to sustain such growth?
+Are the goals still aligned with the company's purpose?
+How to structure the company as it expands?
+How many staff to add and in which departments?
 Whom to promote?
 Should a line of middle managers be hired?
-How to maintain business efficiency while expanding?
+How to maintain productivity while expanding?
 How to keep all staff happy and engaged?
-Should the premises move?
-Someone needs to ensure that questions are raised, priorities defined and issues resolved.
-With small businesses, such responsibility usually falls on you, the founder.

 Delegate more.
 Make a list of the operational tasks that fall under you, then assign them to the people who will do them better than you.
 Provide training if necessary.

 Schedule strategic thinking sessions.
-Put yourself into a situation where you do not have the choice but to think strategy.
-Brainstorm with your staff to make you more accountable.
+Put yourself into a situation where you don't have the choice but to think about strategy and processes.